lata-11/P2P-Lending-Chatbot/README.md

 ## Setup

+1. **Create Bot** by using command '/newbot' in BotFather telegram
-1. **Obtain API Key:** Obtain a Telegram Bot API key from BotFather and replace `API_KEY` in the code with your own key.
+2. **Obtain API Key:** Obtain its Telegram Bot API key from BotFather and replace `API_KEY` in the code with your own key.
-2. **Install Dependencies:** Install required Python libraries using `pip install -r requirements.txt`.
+3. **Install Dependencies:** Install required Python libraries using `pip install -r requirements.txt`.
-3. **Database Configuration:** Set up a MongoDB database and configure connection details in the `database.py` file.
+4. **Database Configuration:** Set up a MongoDB database and configure connection details in the `database.py` file.
-4. **Run the Bot:** Execute the Python script to run the Telegram bot.
+5. **Run the Bot:** Execute the Python script to run the Telegram bot.

 ## Usage